JordanTanReiYao/CS3219_TaskB/README.md

 ## Task B3

 ### Instructions on how to access AWS Lambda API
 1. I have deployed the API to AWS Lambda using Travis.
-Travis automatically deploys the REST API to AWS Lambda using serverless.
+Travis automatically deploys the REST API to AWS Lambda.
 The API is given by this link:<br> https://6d21nps248.execute-api.us-east-2.amazonaws.com/dev

 2. To access the contact details use this link:<br> 			               https://6d21nps248.execute-api.us-east-2.amazonaws.com/dev/api/contacts